This is a "layman's" version of the firearm laws of Georgia. The

 allow Georgia residents to carry in those states, visit my Reciprocity page.

-An explicit preemption law means that the state has created a law that plainly spells out that they have restricted what ordinances or regulations that local cities and counties can and cannot create regarding a certain subject.
-Georgia has 3 explicit preemption laws regarding weapons.
-Two regarding fireams and one regarding knives.
+An explicit preemption law means that the state has created a law that plainly spells out that they have restricted what ordinances or regulations that local cities and counties as well as state agencies, boards, departments, commissions, or authorities can and cannot create regarding a certain subject.
+Georgia has 4 explicit preemption laws regarding weapons.
+Two regarding fireams, one regarding weapons (as defined in 16-11-127.1) and one regarding knives.

-laws or ordinances that regulate gun shows, the possession, ownership,
+rules, policies, laws, ordinances, or anything by any other means that regulate gun shows, the possession, ownership,

 transport, carrying, transfer, sale, purchase, licensing, or registration of